Weak Enforcement and Low Compliance in PCI DSS: A Comparative Security Study: Analysis of Enforcement Methods and Success Rates (RQ3)

+What is the relationship between enforcement methods and regulatory success?
 Table \ref{table:Comparison of Enforcement Methods, Financial Impact, and Success Rates} compares enforcement methods, maximum potential penalties (as business impact), and success rates (from Section II) for each framework, while Fig. \ref{fig:success rates comparison} visualizes the correlation between monetary penalties, enforcement methods, and success rates.
 As illustrated, there appears to be a positive correlation between the severity of financial penalties and the success rates of enforcement.
 Frameworks with higher monetary penalties (such as GDPR and NIS2) generally demonstrate higher success rates, while those with lower penalties (e.g., PCI DSS) tend to show lower enforcement effectiveness.

 It is worth noting, however, that HIPAA, despite its relatively low financial penalties, employs additional non-monetary enforcement mechanisms such as public disclosure, imprisonment, and license suspension.
 These measures may enhance its overall enforcement impact beyond what is reflected in financial terms alone.